In this tutorial, you will learn how to initialize, open, and close a Userform using VBA.

 Open a Userform using VBA

-Use the following code to open the Userform called basicUserform:
+Use the Show Command to open the Userform called basicUserform:

 Close a Userform using VBA

-You can close a form using the Unload keyword:
+You can close a form using the Unload Command:

-You can also use the Me keyword to close a specific form:
+Instead, you can also use the Me keyword to close a form within the form’s code module:

 Note: You can only use Unload Me in procedures contained in the Userform Code Module: